This post contains affiliate links.

 Inspired by my numerous visits to Greece, this tzatziki is the real deal!
 With just a few simple ingredients, it’s ready in about 5 minutes.
-And with over one hundred 5-star reviews, you can be certain everyone will be devouring it the second you put it on the table!
+And with hundreds of 5-star reviews, you can be certain everyone will be devouring it the second you put it on the table!

 Tzatziki in a white bowl surrounded by pita bread triangles.